 For any 20 year period starting in 2003, the average fund investor failed miserably to match the performance of the S&P 500.
 Why?
 Because they were selling when the market went down and buying back in when they were convinced it was going up.
 We call that a “Sell Low, Buy High” strategy.
 In case you missed it, the correct strategy is “Buy LOW, Sell HIGH”.

 A Buy and Hold strategy allows you to sleep at night.
 Knowing that you are not going to sell your portfolio, even when the market is tanking, allows you sleep at night and have sweet dreams instead of nightmares.
 This is so because you know the market will eventually turn around.
-Then the shares you bought at a discount will leverage your investment.
+Then the shares you bought at a discount when you dollar-cost-averaged your purchases, will leverage your investment.

 We at Investing For Retirement™ guarantee that if you buy and hold our recommended security, you WILL Buy Low, Sell High!